 On August 10, 2023, we filed Articles Supplementary (the "Articles Supplementary"), with the State Department of Assessments and Taxation of the State of Maryland, to our Articles of Amendment and Restatement, as amended, classifying and designating 2,400,000 shares of our authorized capital stock as shares of Series A Redeemable Preferred Stock.
 We issued 2,400,000 shares of Series A Preferred Stock to Modiv on August 10, 2023, to fund a portion of the purchase price of the Portfolio Purchase.
 As set forth in the Articles Supplementary, the Series A Preferred Stock ranks, with respect to dividend rights and rights upon our voluntary or involuntary liquidation, dissolution or winding up, senior to all classes or series of our common stock, par value \$0.01 per share (the "Common Stock").
-Holders of Series A Preferred Stock, when, as and if authorized by our board of directors and declared by us out of funds legally available for the payment of dividends, are entitled to cumulative cash dividends at the rate of 9.5% per annum of the \$5.00 liquidation preference per share, equivalent to a fixed annual amount of \$0.67 per share, which shall increase to a rate of 12.0% of the \$5.00 liquidation preference per share equivalent to a fixed annual amount of \$0.60 per share, beginning on September 15, 2024.
+Holders of Series A Preferred Stock, when, as and if authorized by our board of directors and declared by us out of funds legally available for the payment of dividends, are entitled to cumulative cash dividends at the rate of 9.5% per annum of the \$5.00 liquidation preference per share, equivalent to a fixed annual amount of \$0.475 per share, which shall increase to a rate of 12.0% of the \$5.00 liquidation preference per share per annum, equivalent to a fixed annual amount of \$0.60 per share, beginning on September 15, 2024.
 Dividends are payable monthly in arrears on or about the 15th day of each month, beginning on September 15, 2023.
-Dividends will accrue and be cumulative from and including August 10, 2023, the first date on which shares of the Series A Preferred Stock.
+Dividends will accrue and be cumulative from and including August 10, 2023, the first date on which shares of the Series A Preferred Stock were issued.
+See Note 7 "Equity - Preferred Stock - Series A Preferred Stock" to our consolidated financial statements included in this report for more information regarding the terms of our Series A Preferred Stock.
 As discussed below all 2,400,000 Series A Preferred Stock were exchanged for common stock subsequent to December 31, 2023.